Palo Alto Networks URL FilteringPublished 2022-02-07

 Fundamentally, URL filtering gives you visibility and control over the web traffic flowing through your network.
 URL filtering protects you from a full spectrum of legal, regulatory, productivity, and resource utilization risks.
 Among other benefits, URL filtering allows you to:

 - Gain additional visibility and control over web traffic.

-- Continue - The user will be prompted with a response page indicating that the site has been blocked due to company policy, but the user is prompted with the option to continue to the website.
+- Continue: Show a response page indicating that the site has been blocked due to company policy and display a button that allows the user to click to proceed

 Is there a list of all URL categories available?